-We asked our readers for their best call-ending or call-closing statements.
+We asked our readers for their best statements and phrases to end a phone call.

 Generally, the best way to end a phone call is a four-step process, as provided by Dee Chapman, a Programme Support Manager at The Forum: